-- 11/12.3 The student will design, implement, and evaluate a personal fitness program for self, a college student, or an employee in a selected field of work. - a) Assess individual level of health-related fitness using a variety of appropriate measures (e.g., criterion-referenced wellness tests, FitnessGram) and technology (heart-rate monitors, pedometers, accelerometers, and bioelectrical impedance). - b) Evaluate and adjust activity levels to meet the Centers for Disease Control and Prevention's Physical Activity Guidelines for Americans.
+11/12.3 The student will design, implement, and evaluate a personal fitness program for self, a college student, or an employee in a selected field of work.

-- c) Design and critique a personal fitness program, using available technology (e.g., electronic portfolios, tracking applications) and resources, to improve or maintain personal fitness levels in relation to the five components of fitness. - d) Explain the physical and mental (emotional, social) benefits of physical fitness for lifelong health and wellness. - e) Create personal fitness plans for a variety of situations (e.g., injury, aging) based on goals. - f) Identify and evaluate community resources for selected physical and/or lifetime activities including recreation centers, local fitness centers, adult leagues, and other fitness clubs/groups. - g) Identify barriers to physical activity, including those related to time, motivation, or energy, skill confidence, fear of injury, resources, and social influences/peer pressure, and identify strategies to overcome these barriers. - h) Evaluate and apply scientific evidence to make critical decisions when purchasing fitness products and/or services.
+- a) Assess individual level of health-related fitness using a variety of appropriate measures (e.g., criterion-reference wellness tests, BMI, Fitnessgram®) and technology (heart-rate monitors, pedometers, accelerometers, and bioelectrical impedance). - b) Evaluate and adjust activity levels to meet personal fitness goals. - c) Design and critique a personal fitness program, using available technology (e.g., electronic portfolios, tracking applications) and resources, to improve or maintain personal fitness levels in relation to the five components of fitness. - d) Explain the physical and mental (emotional, social) benefits of physical fitness for lifelong health and wellness. - e) Create fitness plans for a variety of individuals based on needs and goals. - f) Identify and evaluate community resources for selected physical and/or lifetime activities, to include recreation centers, local fitness centers, adult leagues, and other fitness clubs/groups. - g) Identify barriers to physical activity, to include those related to time, motivation, or energy, skill confidence, fear of injury, resources, and social influences/peer pressure, and identify strategies to overcome these barriers.

-Social and Emotional Development
+Social Development

-- 11/12.4 The student will evaluate and implement a safe environment for skill practice and play and demonstrate social competency skills for lifetime activity participation. - a) Evaluate, create, and implement a growth mindset plan for increasing self-efficacy. - b) Demonstrate appropriate etiquette as a participant and spectator in physical activity/sport. - c) Demonstrate proper care of athletic/activity equipment. - d) Demonstrate safe behavior when participating in or watching physical activity/sport. - e) Explain and demonstrate leadership skills of critical thinking, creative thinking, communication, collaboration, and citizenship skills. - f) Demonstrate the ability to work cooperatively to accomplish a group goal. - g) Advocate for a rule change or modification in a sport or activity to facilitate safety or the inclusion of individuals from the point of view of an athlete, coach, parent, or referee. - h) Demonstrate respect for differences among people in physical activity settings. - i) Develop and demonstrate strategies for inclusion of persons of diverse backgrounds and identify personal, cultural, and linguistic assets in setting collective goals. - j) Identify ways that physical activities can provide positive social interaction, such as the benefits of team involvement and an individual's role as a positive member of a group. - k) Create and implement a strategy to promote peer involvement in physical activity, such as a social-networking campaign or a video. - 1) Describe and demonstrate behaviors that support an inclusive environment, where a sense of belonging, acceptance, and value is available to all students.
+- 11/12.4 The student will evaluate and implement a safe environment for skill practice and play and demonstrate social competency skills for lifetime activity participation. - a) Evaluate, create, and implement a plan for safe practice, to include responsible safety practices, rules and procedures, avoidance of dangerous situations, and strategies for decreasing risk of injury. - b) Demonstrate appropriate etiquette as a participant and spectator in physical activity/sport. - c) Demonstrate proper care of athletic/activity equipment. - d) Demonstrate safe behavior when participating in or watching physical activity/sport. - e) Explain and demonstrate leadership skills of problem solving, communication, and conflict resolution. - f) Demonstrate the ability to work cooperatively to accomplish a group goal. - g) Advocate for rule change or modification in a sport or activity to facilitate safety or inclusion of individuals from the point of view of an athlete, coach, parent, or referee. - h) Demonstrate respect for differences among people in physical activity settings.

+- i) Develop and demonstrate strategies for inclusion of persons of diverse backgrounds and abilities. - j) Identify ways that physical activities can provide positive social interaction, such as the benefits of team involvement and an individual's role as a positive member of a group. - k) Create and implement a strategy to promote peer involvement in physical activity, such as social-networking campaign, a video announcement, or physical activity Web presence.